i-Ne-i/my-new-project/README.md

-# Transcription and translation of Opuscula´s incunabulae book with AI
+# Transcription and translate of Opuscula´s incunabulae book with AI

-Final project for the Building AI Course Project
+Final project for the Building AI Course Project (hereinfater, Building AI CP)

 ## Summary

-Using the Artificial Intelligence for the transcription and translation of Opuscula, an incunabulae book safeguarded by Jagiellońska Biblioteka Cyfrowa, in order to enable the researchers to read and understand the texts contained in this book to carry out its research on and/or related to the same.
+Using the Artificial Intelligence for the transcription of Opuscula, an incunabulae book safeguarded by Jagiellońska Biblioteka Cyfrowa, in order to enable the researchers to read and understand the texts contained in this book to carry out its research on and/or related to the same.

 ## Background